 With the interior looking like new, it’s time to work on the exterior.

 Start by using a hose or pressure washer to remove the grime and salt from the underside of the car.
-Road salt will have a corrosive effect on your car, so should be removed at the earliest possible time.
+Road salt will have a corrosive effect, so should be removed at the earliest possible time.

 Use the pressure washer to remove all the mud and salt that would have built up under the wheel arches, along with sills and under the bumpers.